The Echoing Space 2018

-A summer-long programme of exhibitions kicks into high gear at the National Trust’s Leith Hill Place in Dorking, Surrey on 1 June.
-The Echoing Space, funded by Arts Council England, sees artists Mary Branson, Penny Green and Julie Hoyle take up residency in the historic house surrounded by sumptuous Surrey countryside.
-Drawing inspiration from the house’s rich legacy of creativity, the artists will work with volunteers and schools to create brand new works in print, ceramics, light and sound.
+There was a summer-long programme of exhibitions at the National Trust’s Leith Hill Place in Dorking, Surrey which started on 1 June 2018.
+The Echoing Space, funded by Arts Council England, saw artists Mary Branson, Penny Green and Julie Hoyle take up residency in the historic house surrounded by sumptuous Surrey countryside.
+Drawing inspiration from the house’s rich legacy of creativity, the artists worked with volunteers and schools to create brand new works in print, ceramics, light and sound.

-Since March this year, Surrey artists Mary Branson, Penny Green and Julie Hoyle have been researching, creating and enhancing Leith Hill Place.
-When the installation launches on 1 June visitors will be able to explore each artists individual response to a history intertwined with famous names such as Josiah Wedgwood III and Ralph Vaughan Williams.
+Since March 2018, Surrey artists Mary Branson, Penny Green and Julie Hoyle researched, created and enhanced Leith Hill Place.
+When the installation launched on 1 June visitors were able to explore each artist's individual response to a history intertwined with famous names such as Josiah Wedgwood III and Ralph Vaughan Williams.

 Mary Branson specialises in creating conceptual large-scale installations, using sculpture, light and sound.
 Using familiar objects and materials, and experimenting with scale, light, colour and multiplicity, she tries to form new environments that are stimulating, playful, and questioning of the existing polemics concerning art and the space it inhabits.